 Retirement annuities are personal pension plans which have been designed to allow you to contribute to your own retirement, or top up an existing company provident or pension fund benefits to save for retirement in a tax efficient vehicle.

 Retirement annuities allow for flexible investing.
-You decide on the structure of your underlying choice of unit trusts.
+You decide on the structure of your underlying choice of unit trusts subject to Regulation 28.
 However, if you would like to use the services of a financial advisor, click here.

 If you are interested in investing in a retirement annuity through PSG Online you should complete the simple online registration process.

 - STEP ONE: Register online for retirement annuity account and PSG Online web profile.

 - STEP TWO: Provide us with your FICA details if you are new to PSG Online.
 PSG Online will open your retirement annuity account within 72 hours of receipt of your FICA documents.

 - STEP THREE: Login to your collective investment scheme account.
 You will use the same username and password chosen when you registered for your web profile in Step One.

 - STEP FOUR: Choose a unit trust fund (or funds) from our list of funds which are managed according to the pension funds guidelines.